 Table ES-6 Summary of Impacts and Proposed General Policies that Reduce the Impact incorporated here by reference.
-The policies summarized under Impact 3.9-1 serve to reduce this impact to a level that is less than significant and thus are LTS release of hazardous materials to the environment.
-SN-I-19 public or the environment through SN-I-18 reasonable foreseeable upset and through the routine transport, use, COS-I-25 or disposal of hazardous materials proposed General Plan would increase the probability of hazards to the public or the environment 3.10-1.
-Implementation of the COS-1-24 Hazamons Materials and Militaries of nospitats, and residential neighborhoods.
+The policies summarized under Impact 3.9-1 serve to reduce this impact to a level that is less than significant and thus are LTS release of hazardous materials to the environment. public or the environment through SN-I-18 reasonable foreseeable upset and through the routine transport, use, COS-I-25 or disposal of hazardous materials proposed General Plan would increase the probability of hazards to the public or the environment 3.10-1.
+Implementation of the COS-1-24 Hazardons Materials and Windings nospitats, and residential neighborhoods.
 Require remediation and cleanup of sites contaminated with hazardous substances.
 Prohibit locating of businesses or expansion of businesses meeting federal Emergency Planning and Community Right-to-Know Act (EPCRA) reporting requirements within a quarter mile of schools, Reduce the use of pesticides, insecticides, herbicides, or other toxic chemicals by households and farmers by providing education and incentives for Integrated Pest Management (IPM) practices. operations, listing possible changes that can be made, educating City employees, and designing and implementing a re-placement/reduction program.
-Control use of potential water contaminants through inventorying hazardous materials used in City Hizzardoriki Materials vaid Wildinss
+Control use of potential water contaminants through inventorying hazardous materials used in City Hizzardotte/Materials and Wildings

-Proposed General Plan Policies that Reduce the Impact Significance ofter
+Proposed General Plan Policies that Reduce the Impact Significance ofter Mitigation

-Mitigation

-development on a potentially - при в при

-The state of the s